Mental Health

 Our mental health can be affected by

-- Particularly difficult life experiences like abuse, trauma and loss.
-Current life events or shocks can also re-trigger early trauma.
+- Difficult life experiences like abuse, trauma and loss.
+Current events can re-trigger early trauma.

 - Substance misuse: drugs, alcohol, addiction to medication.
-In fact, sleeping medication is a significant cause of impaired mental health.
+Sleeping tablets are a significant cause of impaired mental health.

-- Primary relationship difficulties: matrimonial challenges; separation; divorce or bereavement.
+- Relationship difficulties: challenges within a marriage; separation; divorce or bereavement.

-- Life events: conception, pregnancy and post-partum; transitions like change/loss of work or relocation; work-place stress; illness or injury; death or loss
+- Life events: conception, pregnancy and post-partum; change/loss of work or relocation; work-place stress; illness or injury; death or loss

 - Long term stress